evnbr/bindery/docs/docs.md

 - `isLeft` `Bool` The page is on the left (the back of the leaf)

 ##### `Book`
-You may receive instances of `Book` when using custom rules, but will not create them yourself.
+You may receive instances of this class when using custom rules, but will not create them yourself.
 - `pages` Array of `Page`s
 - `isComplete` Whether layout has completed